 Advisors are academic mentors who notice what is happening to their advisees, pay attention to their academic progress, and help them work towards completing their degrees and identifying and fulfilling their goals.
 Academic advising at Kalamazoo College helps students to develop plans compatible with their interests, abilities, and goals; design a course of on- and off-campus study; meet degree requirements; grow intellectually and personally; and make the most of their undergraduate education.
+All students must meet with their advisors before they are allowed to register for classes for the upcoming quarter.
 New students are assigned to an advisor linked to First-Year Seminars.
 Departmental Student Advisors (DSAs) provide a student perspective on majors, minors, and concentrations.

 Kalamazoo College has had an Early Alert system in place since 1996.
 Each quarter faculty and advisors are asked to notify the Early Alert Committee about students who are struggling or disengaged.
 Academic advisors are notified immediately of all reports.
 A group of academic and student development administrators meets weekly each quarter to review these reports, see if there is a wider problem, and make plans for the most effective follow-up.